TrichterIHII/PVN-Java/README.md

 # PVN-Java

-The java-lib for PVN from AxiPaxi: <a href="https://github.com/LordAxi/PandaVariableNotation">PVN-Repository</a>.
+The java-lib for PVN from AxiPaxi: [PVN-Repository](https://github.com/LordAxi/PandaVariableNotation)

 # How to use